iomesh/docs/docs/installation/setup-iomesh-storage.md

 | `iomesh.com/bd-serial` | disk serial |
 | `iomesh.com/bd-vendor` | disk vendor |

+### Device Map

-`chunk/deviceMap` in `iomesh-values.yaml` is used to indicate which block devices should be mounted to IOMesh cluster and how they should be mounted.
+`chunk/deviceMap` in `iomesh-values.yaml` is used to indicate which block devices should be mounted to IOMesh cluster and how they are mounted.

 ```yaml
 chunk: